 While a balcony is often a great space for enjoying the outdoors, it sometimes needs upgrading, especially in terms of shade.
-This is where a balcony cover comes in.
+This is where a balcony shade comes in.

-In this article, we’ll go over the main types of balcony covers and how to pick the right balcony cover for your needs.
+In this article, we’ll go over the main types of balcony shades and how to pick the right one for your needs.

-Balcony covers for apartments are often used to improve privacy in your outdoor area.
+Balcony shades are often used to improve privacy in outdoor areas.
 For example, if you have a first-floor apartment, you might not want all of your neighbors looking down at you as you enjoy your outdoor space.

-A balcony cover can help to protect your outdoor space from bad weather.
+A balcony shade can also help to protect your outdoor space from bad weather.
 After all, there’s no reason a bit of rain should stop you from sitting outdoors.

-If this is your need, ensure the balcony cover is waterproof.
+If this is one of your needs, ensure that the shade is waterproof.
 Some will help block out wind, too, but it depends on the solution that you choose.

 Some methods of shade can also provide security.
 A balcony railing cover, for example, can be helpful if you have kids or pets that you don’t want launching themselves through the railings.